The Hartle-Hawking-Israel state on stationary black hole spacetimes: Introduction

 One also assumes the existence of a {\em wedge reflection} $R: M\to M$ which is an isometry of $(\cM^{-}\cup U\cup\cM^{+}, \rg)$, where $U$ is a neighborhood of $\cB$ in $M$, such that $R\circ R= Id$, $R= Id$ on $\cB$, $R$ reverses the time orientation and $R^{*}V= V$.
 In concrete situations, the left wedge $\cM^{-}$ is actually constructed by reflection of the right wedge $\cM^{+}$, so the existence of a wedge reflection does not seem to be such a strong hypothesis.

-The bifurcate Killing horizon $\mathcal{H}$ is {\em stationary} resp. {\em static} if $V$ is {\em time-like} on $\Sigma\setminus \mathcal{B}$, resp. orthogonal to $\Sigma\setminus \mathcal{B}$.
+The bifurcate Killing horizon $\mathcal{H}$ is {\em stationary} resp. {\em static} if there exists a Cauchy surface satisfying the above requirements such that, in addition, $V$ is {\em time-like} on $\Sigma\setminus \mathcal{B}$, resp. orthogonal to $\Sigma\setminus \mathcal{B}$.
 For technical reasons, we require $V$ to be {\em uniformly time-like} near infinity on $\Sigma$, see Subsect. \ref{sec10.23}.
 This condition is imposed only far away from the bifurcation surface $\mathcal{B}$ and will hold for example if $(M, \rg)$ is asymptotically flat near spatial infinity.

-We consider on $(M,g)$ a free quantum Klein-Gordon field associated to the Klein-Gordon equation
+We consider on $(M,\rg)$ a free quantum Klein-Gordon field associated to the Klein-Gordon equation